hz-tyfoon/ultimate-addons-for-gutenberg/readme.txt

 = x.x.x =
 * Fix: Modal - Resolved an issue in which the Modal would not open in Astra's quick-view popup for WooCommerce products.
 * Fix: Separator - Resolved an edge-case issue in which the responsive alignment would not work as intended.
+* Fix: Icon List - Resolved an alignment issue of Icon and list has due to the line height.

 = 2.7.6 - FRIDAY, 18th AUGUST 2023 =
 * Fix: Form - Resolved multiple styling issues on the frontend.